YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **Lost Transaction File Format**

 The first line of the lost transaction file include up to four fields.
-The first field displays GDSJEX04 signifying the file format version.The second field indicates whether the lost transaction file is a result of a rollback or recover.
+The first field displays GDSJEX04 signifying the file format version.
+The second field indicates whether the lost transaction file is a result of a rollback or recover.
 If the second field is ROLLBACK, a third field indicates whether the instance was a PRIMARY or SECONDARY immediately prior to the lost transaction file being generated.
 If it was a PRIMARY, the lost transaction file is termed a primary lost transaction file and it needs to be applied on the new originating instance.
 A fourth field holds the name of the replicating instance on which the lost transactions were generated.
 This instance name should be used as the -instsecondary qualifier in the mupip replic -source -needrestart command when the lost transactions are applied at the new originating instance.

 The first line of a lost transaction file looks like the following: